alive-one/cmd-autoren-new-windows-pc-installation/README.md

 !!!
 Don't forget to change local administrator password (now it is qwerty-123) after deployment !!!

 On every windows machine where it was launches this script does:
-01. Takes inv-numbers.txt file with inventory numbers, from any network share specified, as input (see example of inv-numbers.txt here in main project folder).
+01. Takes inv-numbers.txt file with inventory numbers, from network share as input (see example of inv-numbers.txt here in main project folder).
 02. Rename current Windows machine according to inventory number from inv-numbers.txt file.
 (EX.
 If inventory number is 010203 Windows system name will be I010203).
-03. Write in file new-pc-name.txt string "mac-address pc-name" info in txt-file store hardware info in html-file on any available specified net share.
-All in automode, no user interaction required.
+03. Write in file new-pc-name.txt string "mac-address pc-name" info
+04. Store hardware info for every system in html-file named as machine name (ex.
+I010203.html) All in automode, no user interaction required.
 Better use this script for mass unattend deployment of windows OS.

 Part I. Preparing Image
 01. Install Windows 10 or Windows 7 and all necesary software.